 Just like people, cats get sick, too.
-And one of the most common ways a kitty gets sick — and luckily, one of the most treatable ways if you catch it early enough — is the dreaded FLUTD (feline lower urinary tract disease).
-A UTI falls under the category of FLUTD.
+And one of the most common ways a kitty gets sick — and luckily, one of the most treatable ways if you catch it early enough — is feline lower urinary tract disease (FLUTD).1 A UTI (urinary tract infection (UTI) falls under the category of FLUTD.

 - Kitty is going to the litter box a LOT: A UTI makes her feel like she has to pee again.
 And again.
 And again.

 - Kitty is straining to pee: Your cat might cry out because it hurts so much to pee.
 If you have a male cat, he might have developed a blockage in the urethra.
 This can be very bad for Kitty’s

 health,since those toxins are building up in his little body.
 Get him to the vet, STAT.

 - There is blood in Kitty’s pee: Peeing blood is never good, for humans or cats.

 - Peeing outside the box: Has Kitty suddenly gone free range?
 It might be that she has to go and can’t make it to the box in time.